 Though by 1845, in Edinburgh, she says notes ‘Almost everybody getting vaccinated for fear of smallpox’.
-Her reservations are repeated though in 1851 when on 19 September 1851 she notes ‘David [her minister’s son] got vaccinated by Dr Baird, smallpox being in his neighbourhood.
+Further observations are found in her diaries for 1851 when on 19 September 1851 she notes ‘David [her minister’s son] got vaccinated by Dr Baird, smallpox being in his neighbourhood.
 He was vaccinated two separate times without effect.’

 By the early twentieth century, public health officials, such as the Medical Officer of Health for Leven, R. Balfour Graham, promoted vaccination as valuable defence against the outbreak of smallpox.
 Glasgow suffered a smallpox epidemic in 1920.
 This public notice from the time of the epidemic in the Burgh of Leven advocates for vaccination as both a ‘preventative and alleviative’ measure and informs the public of the free vaccinations on offer from the Local Authority.

 It was the work of public health measures and the smallpox vaccine (from the vaccinia virus) that resulted in smallpox being the first human disease to be eradicated.